ulfschneider/ulf.website/content/posts/2024-11-17-rules-for-engineering-teams.md

 title: Rules for a remote first engineering culture
 tags: agile
 ---
 I came across Ariel Salminen´s [rules for a remote first engineering culture](https://arie.ls/2023/leading-successful-product-teams/).
 That certainly resonates.
 I see no reason this should be limited to remote teams only.
-I like
+I like:

 > - Avoid meetings as much as possible.
 > - Provide at least three days of focus time per week for designers and developers in the team.
 There should be no interruptions whatsoever during this time.
 Let them do their work.